StrikerX3/Ymir/COMPILING.md

 To build Ymir on Linux, first you will need to install SDL3's required dependencies.
 Follow the instructions on [this page](https://wiki.libsdl.org/SDL3/README-linux) to install them.

 The compiler of choice for this platform is Clang.
-GCC is not currently supported as there seems to be a bug which causes it to take an extremely long time to compile `sh2.cpp`.
+GCC is also supported, but produces slightly slower code.

 Use CMake to generate a Makefile or (preferably) a Ninja build script: